 Besides setting your shoes up correctly there is not much to it other than awareness and concentration.
 Pedalling very slowly (rolling) is useful for developing ankle co-ordination and pedalling very fast (spinning) is useful for developing hip-flexor co-ordination – spin as fast as you can without bouncing in the saddle.
 The more relaxed you are, the faster you will be able to spin and the longer you will be able to sustain it.
 Try riding uphill in the big ring (without straining) and downhill in the little ring.
 Alternate between rolling & spinning on the flat or on the turbo.

-Single leg pedalling is a useful drill though to really benefit try varying the gearing and your hand position (and don’t look down – that changes your body position completely).
-It’s very different turning a high gear with your hands on the tops from spinning a very small one holding the drops or the tribars.
+Single leg pedalling is a useful drill though to really benefit try varying the gearing and your hand position.
+And don’t look down – that changes your body position completely.
+It’s very different turning a high gear with your hands on the tops from spinning a very small gear holding onto the drops or the tribars.
 And 30 seconds on each leg isn’t enough.
 Nor is 45.
 Short efforts will tell you whether you are actually able to lift the pedal – longer ones are required to develop the hip flexors.
 But build up carefully!

-I’ve been fascinated by Power Cranks for many years but hadn’t tried them until October 2004.
+I’ve been fascinated by Power Cranks for many years but hadn’t tried them until 2004.
 See the Power Cranks website for (much) more information.
 If you haven’t come across them before they are independent cranks.
-Each crank will drive the bottom bracket but not the other crank.
+Each crank drives the bottom bracket but not the other crank.
 This means that in order to pedal normally each leg has to take responsibility for its own recovery.
 It’s not quite like both legs doing one-leg pedalling as the recovering leg doesn’t need to contribute to the torque.

 In most publications the advice given is to position the cleat fore and aft so that the centre of the first metatarsal joint [ ball of the foot] is over the pedal axle centre with crankarm and shoe forward and horizontal.